johnridesabike/acutis/docs/manual.md

 ## More about pattern matching

 Pattern matching combines many concepts into one terse syntax.
-In other languages, you may use variable assignment, `if`...`else` statements, and imperative loops to control how your content is rendered.
+In other languages, you may use variable assignment, `if`...`else` expressions, and imperative loops to control how your content is rendered.
 To help you maximize your use of patterns, this section explains the system's nuances.